mmontielpz/decision-plane/README.md

 The first application of the system focuses on **risk scoring for enterprise documents**.

-Rather than producing labels, the system outputs **risk scores** that support downstream actions such as:
+Rather than producing categorical labels, the system outputs **risk scores** that support downstream actions such as:

 * prioritization
 * escalation
 * routing
-* automated handling
+* partial or automated handling

 This use case was selected because it naturally involves:

-* ambiguous ground truth
+* ambiguous or incomplete ground truth
 * asymmetric cost of errors
 * evolving data distributions
 * operational constraints